 - Add the ground beef and cook, stirring constantly to break up the meat, for about 5 minutes or until completely browned.

-- Stir in the soy sauce mixture until combined.
+- Stir in the tamari mixture until combined.
 Allow mixture to simmer for about 2 minutes until heated through.

-- Serve warm over rice, garnished with optional toppings.
+- Serve warm over cooked rice, garnished with optional toppings.

-- To cut down on carbs, you can use cauliflower rice instead of white rice.
+- To cut down on carbs, you can serve it with cauliflower rice instead of white rice.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.